chrisullyott/wayback-cache/README.md

 ### mustMatch _(string)_

-A regular expression which incoming data must match in order for the cache to be updated.
+A regular expression which incoming content must match in order for the cache to be updated.
 Example: `/user_images/`

 ### mustNotMatch _(string)_

-A regular expression which incoming data _must not match_ in order for the cache to be updated.
+A regular expression which incoming content _must not match_ in order for the cache to be updated.
 Example: `/error/`